The stability of propagating plane inertial waves in rotating fluids: Simulations of Plane Inertial Waves

-The Floquet theory prediction for how the primary wave frequency affects the wavenumber orientation of the most unstable perturbations can also be confirmed by examining the energy spectra $E_{\alpha,\beta}$ for the three fiducial frequencies $\omega/2\Omega=0.17,0.71,0.98$, as shown in Figure~\ref{fig:Comoving_energyspectra}.
-The energy spectra are computed at similar times during the linear phase of each simulation and the $\alpha,\beta$ with the largest energies corresponds to the perturbations that have grown the fastest from their initial values of $E_{\alpha,\beta}\sim 10^{-16}$.
+The Floquet theory prediction for how the primary wave frequency affects the wave vector orientation of the most unstable perturbations can also be confirmed by examining the energy spectra $E_{\alpha,\beta}$ for the three fiducial frequencies $\omega/2\Omega=0.17,0.71,0.98$, as shown in Figure~\ref{fig:Comoving_energyspectra}.
+The energy spectra are computed at similar times during the linear phase of each simulation and the $\alpha,\beta$ with the largest energies correspond to the perturbations that have grown the fastest from their initial values of $E_{\alpha,\beta}\sim 10^{-16}$.
 One can see that the energy spectra in Figure~\ref{fig:Comoving_energyspectra} qualitatively have the same features and dependence on $\omega/2\Omega$ as the Floquet predictions in Figure~\ref{fig:omega_scan}.
-The wavenumber orientations of unstable perturbations shift from being preferentially aligned with the $\hat{\bs{y}}'$ direction for lower frequency waves to being more isotropically distributed for higher frequency waves.
-The energy in horizontal wavenumbers larger than $\sqrt{\alpha^2+\beta^2}\sim 8$ is small because the viscous damping at these large wavenumbers becomes significant for the Ekman number $\Ek\sim 10^{-3}$ needed to resolve these simulations.
+The wave vector orientations of unstable perturbations shift from being preferentially aligned with the $\hat{\bs{y}}'$ direction for lower frequency waves to being more isotropically distributed for higher frequency waves.
+The energy in horizontal wave vectors with wavenumber larger than $\sqrt{\alpha^2+\beta^2}\sim 8$ is small because the viscous damping at these large wavenumbers becomes significant for the Ekman number $\Ek\approx 10^{-3}$ needed to resolve these simulations.

-The anisotropy of the wavenumber orientation of the most unstable perturbations can also be confirmed in real-space visualizations of the flow.
+The anisotropy of the wave vector orientation of the most unstable perturbations can also be confirmed in real-space visualizations of the flow.
 Figure~\ref{fig:Comoving_3dvis} shows the vorticity of the perturbations along the rotation vector $\bs{\Omega}'\cdot \bs{\omega}'$ (where $\bs{\omega}'=\nabla\times\bs{u}'$) for the three fiducial simulations.
 One can see that the perturbations disturbing the base flow of the low frequency wave $\omega/2\Omega=0.17$ have small structures along the $\hat{\bs{y}}'$ direction, with extended structures that are nearly invariant in the $\hat{\bs{x}}'$ direction.
 Perturbations of the intermediate frequency wave $\omega/2\Omega=0.71$ also have variations primarily in the $\hat{\bs{y}}'$ direction, but also have significant structure in the $\hat{\bs{x}}'$ direction.
 By contrast, there is no obvious anisotropy in the perturbations of the high frequency wave with $\omega/2\Omega=0.98$.